Do Language Models Exhibit the Same Cognitive Biases in Problem Solving as Human Learners?: Why do Language Models Exhibit Biases?

-\paragraph{Results and discussion.}\andreas{Question related to discussion with Bernhard: Is the disentanglement between algorithm and training set different for this step?
-Or more concretely, why is the carry effect not reflected in the training data?} The results (rightmost column in \cref{table:results}) show a departure from the findings above, which gave evidence for the presence of child-like biases.
-In this case, model performance is similar in problems with and without carry operations.
-The absence of a carry effect might reflect fundamental differences in how LLMs and humans approach arithmetic computations.
-In particular, the carry effect in humans is partially attributed to working memory limitations \citep{HITCH1978302}, which LLMs do not implement in the same manner.
+Extrapolating this hypothesis to the absence of a carry effect would imply that there is little to no difference in frequency between problems with and without carry in the training data.
+This would be harder to verify, as there are many potential traces of carry in the data beyond word problems.
+Furthermore, the carry effect results suggest that there are algorithmic differences in how LLMs and humans perform arithmetic computations.
+In particular, the carry effect in humans is partially attributed to working memory limitations \citep{HITCH1978302}, which LLMs may not implement in the same manner.
 The memory and computational mechanisms through which models perform arithmetic \citep{nanda2023progress,stolfo-etal-2023-mechanistic, quirke2024understanding} are likely not affected by the increased cognitive load that the carry operation introduces in humans.
-Moreover, it may be that there is no difference in the frequency of problems with or without carry in the models' training data (unlike what we hypothesized for the other biases), which would explain the absence of an effect.
-Perhaps the carry effect is less prevalent in adults compared to the other two biases and, therefore, has less of an influence on the features of the training data (which is, presumably, created by adults).
+This leads to an alternative, albeit arguably less plausible view, on why we observe the other two biases: It might be that there is algorithmic similarity between humans and language models on text comprehension and solution planning.
+Assessing this hypothesis would require knowledge about the mechanisms of human and language-model reasoning alike, both of which are beyond the scope of the present study.
+However, our results at least suggest a direction, namely, that there is at least the \emph{possibility} that the algorithms in text comprehension and solution planning exhibit similarity.